问答

 题目:

-The passage suggests which of the following about the blue butterfly mentioned in the highlighted text?
+According to the passage, which of the following is true about the preindustrial long-distance trade networks mentioned in the highlighted text ?

 选项: